-The temperature rise shall be considered constant when all temperatures that can be measured without shutdown at intervals of not less than 30 min show three consecutive readings within 1 °C. Temperature rise tests shall not be made by any method that requires shutting off the power for more than two minutes in any two hours to establish that a constant temperature has been reached.
+The temperature rise shall be considered constant when all temperatures that can be measured without shutdown at intervals of not less than 30 min show three consecutive readings within 1 $^{\circ}$ C. Temperature rise tests shall not be made by any method that requires shutting off the power for more than 2 min in any 2 h to establish that a constant temperature has been reached.